hchiam/AssistantAppWorkshop/01-creation-intent.md

 # Test the intent

 ![](screenshots/01-creation-intent/05-create-intent-simulate.png)
+- Open the [Actions for Google](https://console.actions.google.com), select your project and navigate to the Simulator page.
 - In the Actions for Google simulator, type or say "Talk to my test app", then create a new todo item using the intent you just created.

 ![](screenshots/01-creation-intent/06-create-intent-database.markedup.png)
-- Open the Firebase Console and navigate to the Database page.
+- Open the [Firebase Console](https://console.firebase.google.com) and navigate to the Database page.
 - Check that the newly-created todo exists in the database.